 Our progress 2012–2020

 The work is ongoing.
-Here is an update on some of what we as a community have accomplished since receiving the grant:
+Here is an update on some of what we as a community have accomplished since receiving the first grant:

-- Established a new, full-time director of Title IX compliance position in spring 2016 to oversee all aspects of the college’s compliance with federal law concerning gender-based discrimination, including sexual assault.
+- Established a new, full-time Title IX Coordinator position in spring 2016 to oversee all aspects of the college’s compliance with federal law concerning sex-based discrimination, including sexual assault.

 - Created and developed the Coordinated Community Response Team (CCRT) in 2013 to provide a survivor-centered, comprehensive, multidisciplinary approach to sexual and interpersonal violence through first response, ongoing support, prevention and education, and communication and collaboration.
 The CCRT connects leadership from across divisions of the college and members of the Norton community to better coordinate and support these efforts.

 - Further developed Wheaton’s mandatory prevention-and-education program for all new students, which was introduced in 2011.
 Additional educational programs are presented in the first two weeks of the semester and are facilitated in residence halls by the Residential Life staff and others in an effort to reinforce what was learned in orientation and to refresh upper-class student knowledge.
 Upper class students participate in programming through student organizations, theme houses and visiting speakers.
 Many of the programs are created and implemented by students and student organizations.

 - Created a bystander intervention program in fall 2012 to educate students on taking action to prevent sexual violence.
 The intervention initiative was developed in collaboration with the nationally respected Mentors in Violence Prevention (MVP) Program at Northeastern University, Vicki Banyard and Bringing in the Bystander at University of New Hampshire, and the Step Up program at University of Arizona.
-The bystander intervention program and a session led by Wheaton’s dean of students on community values, policy definitions, and procedure and response became mandatory for all incoming students in fall 2013.
+The bystander intervention program has been mandatory for all first year students.

 - Introduced a new mobile app in fall 2015 that provides students with a direct line to campus Public Safety, allowing students to quickly and anonymously report tips as well as seek help.
 The free app, LiveSafe, can be installed on iPhone and Android mobile devices and is linked to Wheaton services and resources.